 - Assessment of progress basing on students’ demonstrable Achievement;

-For more information about curriculum, curriculum development procedures and competence-based education, please click the link below to download
+For more information about Competence Based Curriculum Development, please click the link below to download